-The successful candidates will become part of a cohesive team of five consultant microbiologists providing a clinical, diagnostic and infection control service to community and secondary care facilities in East Kent in conjunction with infection control nurses, antimicrobial pharmacists and laboratory staff.
+The successful candidate will become part of a team of four consultant microbiologists providing a clinical, diagnostic and infection control service to the acute Trust and general practitioners.
+A special interest to complement those of the existing consultants is desirable.